How Elizabeth Helps Clients

 Outside the Office

-When not working, Elizabeth takes advantage of everything the District of Columbia has to offer, from nature to museums and beyond, with her husband, twin daughters and two dogs.
+When not working, Elizabeth takes advantage of everything the District of Columbia metropolitan area has to offer, from nature to museums and beyond, with her husband, twin daughters and dog.

 - Serves as chair of the Wealth & Succession Planning Group, a part of the firm's Tax Section.